Doofie15/pli-hexadash-svelte/hexadash/README.md

 The All Breeding page serves as a template for other data display pages in the application.
 See the [Breeding Page Template Documentation](./docs/BREEDING_PAGE_TEMPLATE.md) for more details.

+### Data Source

+The breeding components use data from the `src/demo-data/breeding-records.json` file, which contains detailed breeding records including:
+- Group information
+- Mating types and dates
+- Ewe and ram counts
+- Lambing dates and statistics

+### Recent Updates

+- **Data Source Standardization**: All breeding components now use the standardized data source from breeding-records.json
+- **Time-Based Filtering**: Implemented filtering options for viewing records from the current year, last 5 years, or all time
+- **Improved Data Visualization**: Enhanced charts and tables for better data representation

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: